 “With Somiryòki tonight.”

 “Somiryòki?”
 Desòchu thought about the old warrior.
 Then he realized why.
 “Is he… showing her the way?”
-That was one of the duties of the clan warriors, to introduce teenagers into the world of sex though Desòchu was sure Kiríshi had both Gemènyo and Hyonèku long before the adults realized it.
+The clan warriors had the duty of introducing teenagers to the world of sex, despite the fact that Desòchu knew that Kiríshi had both Gemènyo and Hyonèku long before the adults realized it.